 De novo sequence assembly is challenging, not only because of the sheer size of the data and computational requirements, but also due to repetitive elements, polyploidy and variation (single-nucleotide, insertions/deletions, and larger structural variants).
 We aim to meet these challenges by optimizing and tuning our analysis strategy as each project demands.

 Epigenetic changes, such as cytosine methylation, are known to play an important role in the regulation of gene expression.
-Our pipeline allows large scale, high performance analysis of DNA methylation from bisulfite sequencing datasets, as well as single nucleotide variant identification.
+Our pipeline allows large scale, high performance analysis of DNA methylation sequencing datasets, as well as single nucleotide variant identification.

 The three-dimensional organization of the genome plays important, yet poorly understood roles in gene regulation.
 We have pioneered the development of hybrid methods for determining the structures of genomes and genomic domains from HiC sequencing data.

-Single-cell RNA sequencing data can be very useful to elucidate cellular heterogeneity and related dynamics in organs and organisms, in health and disease, in humans and model systems.
+Single-cell sequencing data can be very useful to elucidate cellular heterogeneity and related dynamics in organs and organisms, in health and disease, in humans and model systems.
 We have sophisticated computational pipelines that allow a variety of analysis including distance between single cells, de-convolution, clustering, differential expression and hierarchical markers.

 The microarray data is analysed for gene expression (mRNA and miRNA) using the Gene Expression and miRNA workflow in GeneSpring GX 13.1.
 Pathway analysis can also be done using the same software